Let's chat: the informal bio

 - Helping others work more efficiently and pursue important, meaningful goals.

-- Inspiring women tackle both inner and outer clutter, to create both space and clarity.
+- Inspiring women to tackle both inner and outer clutter, to create both space and clarity.

 - My love of writing and reading, both fiction and nonfiction.